zbigsr814/WeatherApiMvcApplication/README.md

+APPLICATION SCREENS

+For a quick overview of my project, I recommend reviewing the screenshots in the Application screens folder

 DESCRIPTION

 The application retrieves and displays data from a free weather api from https://www.weatherapi.com/ First, a corresponding URL containing the name of the city and the number of days with the weather forecast is created, which queries the weather api.
 The weather api sends a JSON file in response, which is then deserialized in my application.
 The corresponding models containing the weather data are then created.
 The models are sent in a controller action to the views and presented on the page.